akondrahman/akondrahman.github.io/_pages/about.md

 Research Interests
 ======
 My research interests are in software engineering focused on DevOps and Secure Software Development.
 I rely on a wide range of techniques, such as model checking, program analysis, and statistical methods to pursue my research goals.
-My research is supported by the U.S. National Science Foundation (NSF).
+My research is supported by the U.S. National Science Foundation (NSF) and the U.S. National Security Agency (NSA).

 Academic Achievements